RosettaCommons/documentation/rosetta-basics/graphics-and-guis.md

 -update_pymol_on_conformation_changes_only   Only update pymol when the conformation object is changed.
                                               Aka changes in XYZ, residuetype, lengths, etc.

--keep_pymol_simulation_history               Keep the history of the simulation as seperate frames in pymol
+-keep_pymol_simulation_history               Keep the history of the simulation as separate frames in pymol

 ```
 ###Drawbacks and workarounds